-I am a Ph.D. candidate in English literature studying literature and science, along with the digital humanities, the geography of colonialism, and the oceanic humanities.
-I work at Stanford University, where I am part of the Core Research Team of the Stanford Literary Lab.
+I am an Assistant Professor of English at the University of Texas at Austin.
+I study literature and science in the long eighteenth century, with interests in literary space, the digital humanities, the geography of colonialism, and the oceanic humanities.
+Previously, I earned a PhD in English at Stanford University, where I was part of the Core Research Team of the Stanford Literary Lab.

 My driving research interest is considering the formal features of British eighteenth-century writing to help understand the long shadow that empire continues to cast over our world and our knowledge of it: how, for example, narrative perspective in Gothic fiction connects to epistemic norms in science and to the spatial manuevers of colonial seafaring.
-My work has appeared or is forthcoming in PMLA, a Cambridge Critical Concepts volume on Space and Literary Studies, Eighteenth-Century Studies, and Cultural Analytics and Post45.
+My work has appeared in PMLA, Space and Literary Studies (Cambridge UP: 2025), Eighteenth-Century Studies, and Cultural Analytics and Post45.

 I have designed and taught courses spanning British and postcolonial literature, epidemiology, science and technology studies, the digital humanities, and computer science.